Highlights

 Global Industrial Packaging

 Our GIP business looks for reuse and recycling opportunities wherever possible.
-On average more than 90 percent of our plastic products are recyclable, and 100 percent of our internal regrind plastic, which accounts for approximately 20 percent of our drums and IBCs by weight, is reincorporated into our products.
-We manufacture our steel products from approximately 15 to 30 percent recycled steel.
+On average, more than 90 percent of our plastic products are recyclable, and 100 percent of our internal regrind plastic, which accounts for approximately 20 percent of our drums and IBCs by weight, is reincorporated into our products.
+We manufacture our steel products from approximately 5 to 35 percent recycled steel depending on the region.

-Please see our report’s Supply Chain Management, Waste, and Innovation sections for more information about how our circular economy strategy spans our entire business.
+Please see our report’s Global Supply Chain Management, Waste and Innovation sections for more information about how our circular economy strategy is integrated throughout our entire business.

 Goals, Progress & Performance